yangyuwang/Art_social_determinism/README.md

 ### 1. Adding more information:

 a. more from existing information, such as age, education, nationality, religion, and parents info (need to extract again)

 b. more from external sources, such as wars, social movements, ... (need to search)

+### 2. SD 1.5

+## Future Directions:

+### 1. Tools:

+*Public - hci, educational purpose

+_Experts - refinement_

-### 2. Another model?
+### 2. Predictability of social factors on arts